Unsure if your child should prep for the PSAT?

 - Math: On the math section, simple concepts can be buried in abstract language and challenging question formats.
 To address this, our PSAT tutors focus first on teaching key math skills and then on explicit strategies for deconstructing the tricky question formats.

 - Reading: On the reading section, our SAT tutors teach a combination of active reading and question-answering strategies.
 They then help students apply those strategies to the challenging and varied passage types that appear on the exam.

 Nurturing Wisdom has successfully worked with hundreds of students approved for testing accommodations.
 Our tutors are experts in how to support students with accommodations such as extended time, multiple day testing, a reader, a writer, or other alternate test formats.

 All students begin by taking a PSAT pre-test.
 Based on our score analysis, the tutoring timeline will indicate whether or not National Merit recognition is realistic, goal scores, and the number of tutoring sessions we recommend.

 If you're in the Chicagoland area, sign up for one of our proctored pre-tests, a great opportunity to get a feel for the real test day.
 If you're outside Chicago or unable to make a proctored test date, contact us today to get a free pre-test!

 We recommend that students take a PSAT pre-test early in the summer before their junior year.
 That way, they have plenty of time to prepare, especially when scheduling around summer vacations, camps, and other activities.
 Junior year is hectic, so it helps to get in test prep rhythm before going back to school!

-If you live outside of Chicagoland or San Francisco Bay areas (or even outside of the US), we can still help!
+If you live outside of Chicagoland or San Francisco Bay areas, we can still help!
 We love working one-on-one with students online to help them achieve their goals.
-Contact our online tutoring specialist, Jessica Lepore, at 312.260.7945 x111 to learn more!
+Contact our online tutoring director, Jessica Lepore, at 312.260.7945 x3 to learn more!